What does it take to be an effective manager? How can marketers maximise return on investment?

-Essex Business School is ranked in the top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018) and attracts students and academics from all over the world.
+Essex Business School is ranked 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019) and attracts students and academics from all over the world.
 We are committed to ethical and sustainable business and are a signatory of the UN Principles for Responsible Management Education (PRME).
 By studying with us, you gain more than the foundations for a successful career in marketing management; you are part of a movement that seeks to make organisations better places to do business.

 This course can also be taken with an optional study abroad or placement year.

 Why not enhance your CV by studying abroad?
 The four-year version of our BSc Management and Marketing allows you to spend your third year at one of our partner institutions around the world, while otherwise remaining identical to the three-year course.